PeppeL-G/course-material/src/courses/android-development/project-grading-guidelines.md

 # Project Grading Guidelines
 This page contains guidelines for how your work will be graded.
-For the guidelines where it make sense, a higher grade includes the guidelines for the lower grades (for example, to be able to get `Grade 5`, you also need to follow the guidelines for `Grade 3` and `Grade 4`).
+For the guidelines where it make sense, a higher grade includes the guidelines for the lower grades.
+For example, to be able to get `Grade 5`, you also need to follow the guidelines for `Grade 3` and `Grade 4`.

 ::: warning Note
 This page does only contain *guidelines* for how your work will be graded.
 When we grade your work we'll make an assessment of your entire work, which is not limited to these guidelines, so **do not use these guidelines as a checklist for a certain grade**.
 Instead, rather see them as minimum requirements to be able to get a certain grade.